 In Goblins, the villain of the 'Maze of Many' arc is a psion from another reality, who plans to divide by zero in such a way that everyone within the Maze will be erased from existence.

-Hmm...
 It might be because SCP-682 knows, somehow, that 053 can kill him, and thus resists her abilities to avoid death.
-He is Dangerously Genre Savvy, and has survived countless assassination attempts because of his knowledge of their abilities.
+It is Dangerously Genre Savvy, and has survived countless assassination attempts because of its knowledge of their abilities.

 It could also mean that 053 is somehow vastly different from other living things in our universe.
 Enough so that 682 doesn't feel homicidal towards her.
 Humans, on the other hand, do feel that way.